eeonevision/anychaindb/README.md

 By default script creates *AnychainDB* directory in home folder of user, where keeps all data from state.
 Do not remove it.
 You may change it by setting another value in ${DATA_ROOT} script variable.

+## Built With
+  * [MongoDB] - the high-performable database with full-text search
+  * [Tendermint] - the heart of blockchain platform
+  * [Docker] - all components of platform wrapps in containers for fast deploy and ease to use
+  * [MsgPack] - transport between messages in platform
+  * [Golang] - fast and beautiful language

 ## Additional docs
   * [AnychainDB REST API] - REST API for AnychainDB client